FIND OUT ABOUT AN AMAZING ITINERARY FOR 14 DAYS IN ITALY

 SHOULD I RENT A CAR FOR MY ITALY ITINERARY?

-In major cities like Rome and Florence, a car is typically not necessary, and can actually be more of a hindrance than a help due to traffic congestion, limited parking availability, and restrictions on where cars can be driven (many historic city centers are car-free).
+In major cities like Rome and Florence, I do not think, a car is typically necessary.
+Actually, whenever I was traveling in my car I considered it more of a hindrance than a help due to traffic congestion, limited parking availability, and restrictions on where cars can be driven (many historic city centers are car-free).

-If you plan to visit more rural areas or smaller towns, renting a car can be a great way to explore the countryside and experience more of Italy’s hidden gems.
-It can also be more convenient than relying on public transportation, especially if you want to visit multiple sites in a single day.
+For more rural areas or smaller towns, renting a car can be a great way to explore the countryside.
+It was also more convenient than relying on public transportation, especially if I visited multiple sites in a single day.

-However, driving in Italy can be challenging, especially if you’re not used to narrow, winding roads and crowded city streets.
-Italian drivers can be aggressive and parking can be difficult to find in some areas.
-Additionally, Italy has several toll roads and limited traffic zones, which can add extra costs and restrictions to your travels.
+I do not want to lie: driving in Italy can be challenging, especially if you’re not used to narrow, winding roads and crowded city streets.
+I like Italians – but when Italian drivers can be aggressive, and parking can be difficult.
+Italy has several toll roads and limited traffic zones, which can add extra costs and restrictions to your travels.

 If you do decide to rent a car, consider renting a smaller car, as this can help navigate narrow roads and tight parking spots.
 Additionally, an International Driving Permit (IDP) might be required.

-I personally, do not recommend renting a car for this itinerary – you can get around by public transportation in my opinion.
+I personally, do not recommend renting a car for this Italy itinerary – I would use public transportation.

 TRAIL TRAVEL

-Luckily, public transportation in Italy is an excellent alternative for traveling through Italy.
+Luckily, public transportation in Italy is a great alternative for traveling through Italy.
+Sure, it is not as great as Switzerland´s rail system, but it is pretty good overall.

-Italy has an extensive public transportation network that includes regional trains, buses, and metro systems.
-These modes of transportation can be an affordable and convenient way to travel between cities, and within them.
-Trains, in particular, are a fast and efficient way to travel between Italy’s major cities, and many of the smaller towns as well.
+The public transportation network includes regional trains, buses, and metro systems.
+It is an affordable and convenient way to travel between cities, and within them.

-However, during peak travel times, like in the summer, public transportation can become crowded, and delays can happen.
-Nonetheless, overall, public transportation can be a great option for an Italy itinerary, and I would highly recommend it.
+However, during peak travel times, public transportation can be crowded, and delays can happen.
+Nonetheless, public transportation can be a great option and I would highly recommend it.

 Check out prices and schedules here.